 Two Columbus police officers have been appointed to new leadership positions after a deputy chief announced his retirement.

 Richardson previously served as a uniform captain and was responsible for the department’s uniform division for the past six years.
-He has also served as a patrol officer, uniform sergeant and uniform lieutenant.
+He also has served as a patrol officer, uniform sergeant and uniform lieutenant.

-Steve Norman, also a 23-year CPD veteran, has been selected as the department’s uniform captain.
+Steve Norman, also a 23-year department veteran, has been selected as the department’s uniform captain.
 Norman was previously one of five lieutenants on the department and supervised day-shift patrol operations.
 Norman has served as patrol officer, uniform sergeant, narcotics detective, public information officer and uniform captain under a prior administration.

 Rohde congratulated Harry on his retirement and thanked him for his 20 years of service.